-Anyone can get in a car accident, even the most careful and responsible drivers - and even those who aren’t in a car!
+Anyone can get in a car accident, even the most careful and responsible drivers.
 When an accident does occur, the severity of the accident determines if a car insurance lawyer is needed.
 For minor bumps or fender benders, the situation is often resolved quickly and with little fuss.
 For more serious accidents, however, a car insurance lawyer may be needed.

-While accidents are serious matters, there are certain situations that add the complexity to an accident claim necessary for a lawyer’s involvement.
+While accidents are serious matters, there are certain situations that add the complexity to a car accident claim necessary for a lawyer’s involvement.
 These situations usually include one or more of the following things:

 - Significant damage to a vehicle

 In such circumstances, it’s a good idea to seek a consultation with a car insurance lawyer regardless of who is at fault.
 This should be carried out quickly (within a week or two at most from the time of the accident) before the insurance companies make any decisions or settlements that could adversely affect you.

 What to Look for in a Good Car Insurance Lawyer

 A good car insurance lawyer should be well-versed in the field of car insurance law as well as personal injury law.
 He or she should have experience in similar cases, have a positive reputation in the industry, and show a genuine interest in your situation.